 I knew that the boys would enjoy seeing the vehicles etc, but I actually had no idea how much they would love it!

 Blake (4) has such a fantastic imagination and can completely immerse himself in little toys and pretend play.
 He absolutely loved being able to climb on the cannons, see the huge planes, the uniforms and the vehicles.
 He especially loved playing ship captain on the “deck” of the SAS Tafelberg with it’s huge wooden wheel.
 For days after this visit, everyone was called “Matey”!

-Wade, who is 8, really enjoyed the different weapons on display, asked me to read the descriptions and stories behind certain displays and noted the distances that the various cannons could shoot at.
-One item that we found particularly interesting was a small side window from an aeroplane, with a bullet hole through the middle of the glass.
-It’s displayed in a frame with a black and white photo showing the pilot looking through the little window, a huge smile on his face.
+My son Wade, who is 8, really enjoyed the different weapons on display.
+He asked me to read the descriptions and stories behind certain displays.
+We noted the distances that the various cannons could shoot at.
+One item that we found particularly interesting was a small side window from an aeroplane.
+A bullet hole had gone right through the middle of the glass.
+It’s displayed in a frame with a black and white photo showing the pilot looking through the little window.
+He had a huge smile on his face.

-We learned that this was a look of pure joy to be alive, as the story went that during a battle, a shot went through the window next to his head and shot his goggles right off his face!
-He didn’t sustain even a tiny scratch but I’m quite convinced that he had a new outlook on life from that day onwards!
+We learned that this was a look of pure joy to be alive!
+The story went that during a battle, a shot went through the window next to his head.
+His goggles were shot right off his face!
+He didn’t sustain even a tiny scratch!
+I’m quite convinced however that he had a new outlook on life from that day onwards!

-There is a small coffee shop serving light meals and refreshments and overall it is very well maintained, clean and safe.
+There is a small coffee shop serving light meals and refreshments.
+I found that overall, it was very well maintained, clean and safe.
 All in all a great day out for all of us and something we are definitely planning on taking cousins and friends to in the near future.